 The Siracusa 16 is the new addition to the Siracusa concept family, this one with a larger soundbox.
 Far from being a catch phrase, this guitar is 100% acoustic, 100% electric!

-I have always asked myself what should be my role in the guitar making business.
-My clients want custom instruments, so that is the easiest answer: I try to materialize the guitars that my clients dream.
+All guitar makers must ask themselves what is their role in the guitar making business.
+In my case, my clients want custom instruments, so that is the easiest answer: I try to materialize the guitars that my clients dream.
 However, I always felt the need to develop a guitar concept that was so full of common sense that players would accept it as it is.
 I won’t mention any example, we all know them.
 In contrast with this, the guitar market is full of guitars that show only cosmetic/crazy variations on these paragons… and are sometimes sold as new concepts.
 I never really worked consciously trying to make an archetypal guitar, but that was the background music in my brain, so to speak.
 I have been recollecting ideas from everywhere, many times from my clients, other times from fellow makers, others from myself.
 Then, in what I compare to some kind of critical mass process, they started to settle down three or four years ago with the Berlin-II and Siracusa designs.
 This time it is the turn of the Siracusa-16, a guitar that not only looks gorgeous: it breathes common sense.

 Neck: Laminated construction, with graphite reinforcements at key locations.
 It has fifteen frets out of the soundbox, the scale length is 25.5″ the nut width is 43 mm and the string spread at the nut is 35 mm.
 Just like the 15-inch Siracusa, its Gotoh Stealth machines are embedded inside the peghead.
 The frets are made of stainless steel, and the fretboard is curly/mottled ebony.
 The faceplate is marbled ebony.